PaoloRollo/ethlogspy/README.md

 It exposes the given node to the world by just reverse proxying every JSON RPC call, except for the `eth_getLogs` one: on this method EthLogSpy retrieves the logs stored in the database (**MongoDB**) or in the cache (**Redis**) and returns it in the same format that the Ethereum Node would use, basically faking its response.

-The yaml configuration files are layed as follows:
+The yaml configuration file is layed out as follows:

 ```yaml
 mongo: